TheThingsNetwork/docs/_content/devices/uno/quick-start.md

 This guide will walk you through programming The Things Uno to send and receive your first message via The Things Network.
 We'll use the [Hello, World!](https://en.wikipedia.org/wiki/%22Hello,_World!%22_program) of Arduino: [`LED_BUILTIN`](https://www.arduino.cc/en/Reference/Constants). 💡

-The full sketch comes with TheThingsNetwork library for the Arduino IDE as the [QuickStart](https://github.com/TheThingsNetwork/arduino-device-lib/blob/master/examples/QuickStart/QuickStart.ino) example.
+The full sketch of this Quick Start is also included in TheThingsNetwork library for the Arduino IDE.
+You can find it under **File > Examples > TheThingsNetwork > [QuickStart](https://github.com/TheThingsNetwork/arduino-device-lib/blob/master/examples/QuickStart/QuickStart.ino)**.

 ## Setup Arduino IDE
 Let's start by setting up the software we'll need to program your device.